bramses/commonplace-bot/README.md

 #### `/random`

 Let pure randomness guide your reading experience.
-Bramdroid will pick a random quote from the database and display it to you.
+Commonplace Bot will pick a random quote from the database and display it to you.
 This is equivalent to picking a random book off of a bookshelf and reading a random page.

 ![Screenshot 2023-09-17 18-59-04](https://github.com/bramses/bramdroid/assets/3282661/ac0fa2c9-e49d-4dc9-8ffc-9ac49867ed58)

 #### `/quos`

 Power user command to search the database directly for quotes.
 This is the equivalent of going up to the librarian and asking them to find you a book on a specific topic.
-Bramdroid will find the quotes that are most similar to the query you give it, and display them to you.
+Commonplace Bot will find the quotes that are most similar to the query you give it, and display them to you.
 This is akin to a breadth-first search of the latent space of the LLM.
 The matches will rarely be an "exact" match, but this is because the database does not have **all** information, it has **curated** information.

 ![Screenshot 2023-09-17 19-06-41](https://github.com/bramses/bramdroid/assets/3282661/2a51428d-ef44-4f29-91db-73d001ae7cb8)
 ![Screenshot 2023-09-17 19-07-10](https://github.com/bramses/bramdroid/assets/3282661/7eb724ef-33a6-4c63-bf7c-50bd43402c40)